-However, on 31 July 2014 the Australian Taxation Office issued a new taxation ruling, TR 2014/5, reversing its position in respect of the taxation effect of orders made in Family Law proceedings that involve payments from companies.

-The effect of the policy change is that there will be no relief from a Division 7A deemed dividend consequence via the "109J Payment of a Genuine Debt" exemption.
+However, on 31 July 2014 the Australian Taxation Office issued taxation ruling, TR 2014/5, reversing its position in respect of the taxation effect of orders made in Family Law proceedings that involve payments from companies.
+There is relief from a Division 7A deemed dividend consequence via the "109J Payment of a Genuine Debt" exemption.